-This is a relatively new concept, so it is worth discussing with your tax advisor.
-The rules themselves become rather complex, at times even calling for the taxpayer to distinguish the income or loss of each separate trader or business.
-There is also an emphasis on projecting one's taxable income for the year.
+The rules for this deduction become rather complex, at times even calling for the tax-payer to distinguish the income or loss of each separate trader or business.
+There is also an emphasis on projecting one's tax-able income for the year.
 Limitations apply to the deduction depending on the taxpayer's taxable income, which include the type of trade or business, the amount of W-2 wages paid by the qualified business, and the unadjusted basis immediately after acquisition of qualified property held by the trade or business.

-The business generally needs to be an active one, but passive investors with flowthrough income from an active business may benefit.
+The business generally needs to be an active one, but passive investors with flow-through income from an active business may benefit.
 Wage income doesn't qualify for this deduction, but within the new rules, it helps to weigh wage payments and/or capital expenditures in the context of their impact on this deduction.
 Wage payments and/or capital expenditures are sometimes necessary to qualify for this new deduction.